kire9613/KTH_master_thesis/README.md

 - ys: Predifined y-coordinates for main trajectory.
 - look_ahead: Defines how far away from car the trajectory should be estimated by A star
 - threshold_distance: Defines maximum distance between car and detected obstacle for A star to be activated
 - threshold_wait: Defines distance that car should acomplish before A star could be reinitialized.
 It helps to avoid unnecessary calculations while detecting hidden obstacles.
+There a hidden obstacle is an obstacle that is hidden behind an allready detected obstacle.
 - path_end_distance: Defines maximum distance from car to last trajectory point.
 Trajectory will be updated when distance between car and last trajectory point is less then path_end_distance.

 #### Purpose